Virtual reality and augmented reality are rapidly evolving to an integrated standard.

 However, as a cross-sectional technology, the application potential extends across a variety of industries.
 In particular, Berlin-based medical technology has already begun to integrate a large number of VR/AR applications.

 Other industries that use these immersive technologies include

 - property sales and development

-The areas of application are just as varied:
+The areas of application serving the regional VR/AR actors are just as diverse.

 - Product development